 Police Community Support Officers (PCSOs) will work alongside the police to patrol the local area and deal with minor incidents and offences.
 They will support and provide assistance to the police and give a visible presence in the area to reassure the general public and help prevent crime.
 Other duties could include directing traffic, offering advice on crime prevention, dealing with anti-social behaviour, providing support at events and other large gatherings.

-A good level of spoken and written English is required and some police forces may ask for English GCSE at grade 4 (C).
+You’ll need a good level of spoken and written English and some police forces may ask for English GCSE at grade 4 (C).

-Great value is placed on personal attributes and your character, especially:
+Great value is placed on personal qualities and character, especially:

-- any experience of community work you've done or if you've previously worked as a special constable
+It may be helpful if you have experience of community work or you've worked as a special constable.

-Each force has its own selection process which will usually involve:
+Each police force has its own selection process.
+This will usually involve:

 - an interview

 - an interactive test to see how you work with other people

 If you pass the tests, you'll then have a medical and full background security checks.

 There is no formal route from PCSO to police officer, but the training and experience you gain could help you if you want to move into this role.